 Definitely not.
 The chairs of search committees (and search committee members) play an important role in helping all committee members ensure that dual career status is not a topic of discussion in evaluating a candidate.
+It is important to recognize that committee members may discussion in evaluating a candidate.
 It is important to recognize that committee members may have good ideas about potential dual career solutions, but these should NOT play any role in the discussion of the merit or suitability of candidates.

 When is the best time to encourage a candidate to raise a dual career concern?
 It is illegal and inappropriate at any time to ask candidates any direct questions about their partner situation.
 However, it is very important to provide all candidates with information about the dual career program very early in the process-ideally before they even visit.

-When a candidate is invited for a visit, chairs and other administrators typically want the maximum amount of time possible to try to address dual career issues.
+Once a candidate is invited for a visit, chairs and other administrators typically want the maximum amount of time possible to try to address dual career issues.
 On the other hand, if a candidate raises the issue early, this may prompt more attention to the issue than is advantageous to the candidate in the department's deliberations.
 Because any individual cannot guarantee the effect of raising the issue early, candidates should not be given specific advice about what to do.
 Instead, it is appropriate, if they ask about the issues, to point out the advantages and disadvantages to raising it earlier or later.